rethinkdb/rethinkdb/NOTES.md

  * Proxy servers now print their server ID on startup. (#5515)
  * Raised the maximum query size from 64 MB to 128 MB. (#4529)
  * Increased the maximum number of shards for a table from 32 to 64. (#5311)
+ * Implemented a `--join-delay` option to better tolerate unstable network conditions (#5319)
+ * Added an `--initial-password` command line option to secure the process of adding new servers to a password-protected cluster. (#5490)
+ * Implemented a new client protocol handshake to support user authentication. (#5406)
 * ReQL
  * Added an `interleave` option to the `union` command to allow merging streams in a particular order. (#5090)